Open-MSS/MSS/docs/installation.rst

 update
 ++++++
 For updating an existing MSS installation to the current version, it is best to install it into a new environment.
+If your current version is not far behind the new version you could try the mamba update mss as described.

 ..
 Important::
   mamba is under development.
 All dependencies of MSS and MSS itselfs are under development.